NRCan/geo-deep-learning/docs/source/dataset.rst

     It's the user's responsibility to know which bands correspond to each index.
 When dealing with multi-band source imagery, Geo-Deep-Learning doesn't "*know*" which bands are present in the file and in which order.
-Good to know, Geo-Deep-Learning following the GDAL convention, bands are indexed from 1
+Good to know, Geo-Deep-Learning follows the GDAL convention, where bands are indexed from 1
     (`docs <https://rasterio.readthedocs.io/en/latest/quickstart.html#reading-raster-data>`_).